New Contractual Requirements for IT/Electronic patient records

 Patient Access to their GP Record:

 The practice already offers its patients the ability to view on line, save or print any summary of information from their medical records relating to medications, allergies, or adverse reactions.
-It is our intention to extend this facility to offer patients the ability to view their full medical records online by 31st March 2016.
+The practice also offers full online access to medical records and if you would like to use this service, please speak to a member of staff at the practice.

 Summary Care Record: